Icinga/icinga2/doc/1-about.md

 newly created check command configuration if not already provided.
 [Configuration migration](#configuration-migration) is possible through an external migration tool.

-Detailed [migration hints](#manual-config-migration-hints) explain migration the Icinga 1.x configuration objects into the native Icinga 2 configuration schema.
+Detailed [migration hints](#manual-config-migration-hints) explain migration of the Icinga 1.x configuration objects into the native Icinga 2 configuration schema.
 Additional information on the differences is documented in the [migration](#differences-1x-2) chapter.